microchip-pic-avr-examples/pic18f56q71-lw-memory-card-mplab-mcc/README.md

 ### Known Issues

 - On startup, the example will attempt to mount the memory card, even if one is not plugged in.
-The operation will fail without causing any other issues.

 ## Summary